 It makes me so sad to see people of all ages suffering from blindness, simply because they have almost no access to eye care.
 But with a gift today, you will help change this.

-His family rushed him to hospital,but they sent him away because there’s no eye doctor living in Tonga.
+His family rushed him to hospital, but they sent him away because (at the time) there was no eye doctor living in Tonga.
 His father went looking for the nurse at the eye clinic.
 He found her at the market, but the nurse said they could do nothing for him.
 They would have to call the Pacific Eye Institute in Fiji to see if an eye doctor could come over.

 Even so, I was worried about Daniel.
 Little children who suffer eye trauma like this often develop a cataract soon after.
 So, the clinic monitored his eyes over the next few months.
 Sure enough, his left eye soon went cloudy and he started to lose his vision.